Disclaimer: This article should not be considered to be legal advice, and altHR is not liable for any actions taken based on this article.

 You’ll also be able to revise documents on the go, and for sensitive documents, enable password protection to maintain the utmost confidentiality.
 This also helps employees to keep track of their important documents, with easy and secure access to their employment contracts, all within altHR.

-And of course, all of that works seamlessly with the other modules in the new normal, such as leaves, expense and payroll management.
+And of course, all of that works seamlessly with the other modules in the new normal, such as leaves and expenses.

 HR professionals are often faced with manual, repetitive, and often tedious tasks on a daily basis — tasks that have become even more difficult to handle in light of the ongoing COVID-19 situation.